 Short Right Leg Syndrome – Cardinal Signs and Assessment Protocol in the Context of Remedial Massage Treatment

 Physical therapists are taught to assess structural leg length in basic training.
 How often do they actually do so in practice?
 My clinical experience has revealed many individuals are struggling with pain and injury from pelvic tilt across the Frontal Plane caused by minor structural leg length differences.
 They have often been on the planet many decades...yet they were never told they have a leg length difference.
 In my clinical experience, in the order of three out of four clients present with a short leg.
 It is always the right leg...sightings of a short left leg are rare.
 This is an outline of my assessment protocol for Short Right Leg Syndrome highlighting the use of cardinal signs.
-It is as yet incomplete and a work in progress.

-Cardinal Signs of Short Right Leg Syndrome
+Three Cardinal Signs of Short Right Leg Syndrome

 In some instances, subjects exhibit symptoms resulting from a Leg Length Difference (LLD) so small it is difficult to detect by simple examination without the use of X-Ray equipment.
 However, the effect a LLD has on the body is amplified generating several cardinal signs that are easy to detect by palpation.
 In practice, I use these cardinal signs to confirm the possibility a short leg is contributing to presenting symptoms before attempting a leg length assessment.
 The cardinal signs of SRLS are: